 - The right to inspect the student's education records within 45 days of the day the college receives a request for access.
 A student should submit to the registrar, dean, head of the academic department, or other appropriate official, a written request that identifies the record(s) the student seeks to inspect.
 The appropriate college official will make arrangements for access and notify the student of the time and location where the records may be inspected.
 If the records are not maintained by the college official to whom the request was submitted, that official will advise the student of the correct official to whom the request should be addressed.
-In the event the requested record includes information on more than one student, each student is entitled to review or be informed only of that part which pertains to that student. - O Students may not inspect financial records and statements of the parents, confidential letters of recommendation placed in their records before 1974 (with some exceptions), or confidential letters of recommendation placed in their records after January 1, 1974, if they have waived their rights to inspect and review such letters.

-- The right to request the amendment of the student's education records in the event the student believes there is inaccurate or misleading information.
+In the event the requested record includes information on more than one student, each student is entitled to review or be informed only of that part which pertains to that student. - Students may not inspect financial records and statements of the parents, confidential letters of recommendation placed in their records before 1974 (with some exceptions), or confidential letters of recommendation placed in their records after January 1, 1974, if they have waived their rights to inspect and review such letters. - The right to request the amendment of the student's education records in the event the student believes there is inaccurate or misleading information.
 Students requesting the college to amend a record they believe to be inaccurate or misleading must do so in writing to the college official responsible for maintaining the record.
-The written request should clearly identify the part of the record in question and specify what is believed to be inaccurate or misleading. - The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent (see the information following this section). - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the college to comply with the requirements of FERPA.
+The written request should clearly identify the part of the record in question and specify what is believed to be inaccurate or misleading. - The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent (see the information following this section).
+Students may grant consent to release their education record information to an individual by submitting a completed Consent to Release Student Information Form to the Records Office or by submitting an official transcript request.
+Students may withdraw their prior consent at any time by submitting a Consent to Cancel Release of Student Information Form to the Records Office. - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the college to comply with the requirements of FERPA.